muccc/gr-iridium/README.md

 sudo ldconfig
 ```
 ## Sample Usage
+The following commands are examples how to use the `iridium-extractor` tool.
+To further parse the demodulated frames have a look at the (iridium-toolkit)[https://github.com/muccc/iridium-toolkit].
+It provides scripts to extract meaningful information.

 ### Online (with an SDR)

-`iridium-extractor examples/hackrf.conf | grep "A:OK" > output.bits`
+`iridium-extractor -D 4 examples/hackrf.conf | grep "A:OK" > output.bits`

 This will capture the complete Iridium band using a connected HackRF and demodulate detected bursts into frames.
+It uses decimation to keep up if there are many bursts at the same time.

 The final `grep "A:OK"` filters the output for frames which have a valid unique word.